Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Over/under insights

+- Dallas' games this season have gone over 47.5 points seven of 12 times.

-- Dallas has combined with its opponents to score more than 47.5 points in seven of 12 games this season.
+- New Orleans' games have gone over 47.5 points in five of 12 chances this season.

-- The combined points per game average of the two teams, 53, is 5.5 points greater than Thursday's over/under.
+- The combined points per game average of the two teams, 53, is 5.5 points above Thursday's over/under.

-- These two squads combine to allow 45.3 points per game, 2.2 fewer than this contest's over/under.
+- This contest's total is 2.2 points greater than the 45.3 these two squads combine to allow per game this season.

-- Cowboys games this season feature an average total of 52.2 points, a number 4.7 points higher than Thursday's over/under.
+- The Cowboys and their opponents have scored an average of 52.2 points per game in 2020, 4.7 more than Thursday's total.

 - The 47.5 total in this game is 3.1 points above the 44.4 average total in Saints games this season.